SAP-samples/teched2023-XP264/exercises/ex0/README.md

 ## Result of the preparation

-After completing these steps you will see in the BTP Cockpit under TRAIL HOME -> your initial subaccount (e.g. Trail Subaccount 1 ) -> Security -> Trust Configuration the following configuration with your Cusotm Identity Provider for Applications configured.
+After completing these steps you will see in the BTP Cockpit under TRAIL HOME -> your initial subaccount (e.g. Trail Subaccount 1 ) -> Security -> Trust Configuration the following configuration with your Custom Identity Provider for Applications configured.

 1. Click here.
 <br>![](/exercises/ex0/images/Subaccoount1_TrustConfiguration.png)